CuckooEXE/ImperfectProjector/README.md

 Nmap done: 1 IP address (1 host up) scanned in 22.13 seconds
 ```

-So looks like our only attack surface will be the web interface.
-The web server uses "Common Gateway Interface" (CGI) patterns for doing anything on the system.
+Seems like the attack surface is the web interface that the projector exposes on port 80.
+The web server uses "Common Gateway Interface" (CGI) scripts for doing anything on the system.
 For example, to control the media (i.e. send pause, play, volume controls) you would visit `/cgi-bin/media.cgi`.

-I looked up the "boa" web server, and it looks like it's a fairly old, relatively-discontinued web server.
+I looked up the `boa` web server, and it looks like it's a fairly old, relatively-discontinued web server.
 There's a few vulnerabilities and CVEs out for it, but they tend to be disputed and application-specific, not targetting the actual webserver.
 So, I'm not going to try too hard to actually inspect the server.

 I want to find out what other CGI scripts exist, that just aren't linked via the web pages I've found.
+I've found that developers accidentally leave some debugging web pages behind, and they're often pretty helpful for my reversing processes.
 It's time to break out `wfuzz` and see if we get any hits!
 I cloned the repository to get their wordlists and ran it against a few of them to get these results:

 ```bash
 $ cat wfuzz/wordlist/general/admin-panels.txt wfuzz/wordlist/general/megabeast.txt wfuzz/wordlist/vulns/cgis.txt wfuzz/wordlist/vulns/dirTraversal-nix.txt > wordlist.txt